Arachnid/df-vizier/README.md

 Each run a 'state' variable is maintained, containing dynamic state of interest to handlers; this includes information on the expected incoming energy and silver to each planet, and helps action handlers avoid overallocating sends of energy or silver to target planets.

+The UI, such as it is, displays all upcoming actions, and what percentage of the required resource the planet is at before it can enact the action.
+All settings are made via constants in the source code.

 To get started run:

 `$ yarn install`